-How to answer grade 9 algebra word problems involving age, distance, rate, time and coins with examples and step by step solutions?
-The following are some examples and solutions for algebra word problems that you will commonly encounter in grade 9.
+These lessons cover grade 9 algebra word problems involving age, distance, rate, time and coins with examples and step-by-step solutions.
+It includes various examples and solutions for algebra word problems that you will commonly encounter in 9th grade.

 Age Problems with two unknowns or variables

 Taylor is five times as old as Spenser.
 The sum of their ages is eighteen.
 How old are Taylor and Spencer?